tomwillfixit/fbctf/README.md

 I'll fix this up over the weekend to make this a one-liner to run.

-The image is available in Dockerhub : thshaw/fbctf
+The image is available in Dockerhub : thshaw/fbctf (The push is currently failing.
+One of the layers is 788mb and timing out.
+Will push tomorrow.)